DeeNewcum/dotfiles/README.md

 Unless otherwise noted, files here are available under the [CC0 1.0](http://creativecommons.org/publicdomain/zero/1.0/) license.  (ie. public domain)

-Some files are authored by other folks and have author/licensing information at the top that supersedes this.
+Some files are authored by other folks and have author/licensing information at the top that supersedes this license.